-To unlock tea's full potential to reverse urban migration and climate change in the Himalayas of India and Nepal.
+Unlocking tea's full potential to create vibrant mountain economies and regenerate local soils in the Himalayas of India and Nepal.

 To do this, Young Mountain Tea is working with local farmers to build the Kumaon tea region in the Indian Himalayas and introducing its teas to international markets.
 We've partnered with the families leading Kumaon's tea revival to raise the quality of their teas, direct import the teas to the US, and build a market for these regionally-branded teas.
 One day, Kumaon will have the same global recognition as Darjeeling and be the first region to be built and owned by local communities.